coollabsio/coolify/CONTRIBUTING.md

 1. In `src/lib/locales/`, Copy paste `en.json` and rename it with your language (eg: `cz.json`).
 2. In the [lang.json](src/lib/lang.json) file, add a line after the first bracket (`{`) with `"ISO of your language": "Language",` (eg: `"cz": "Czech",`).
 3. Have fun translating!

-### Additionnal pull requests steps

-Please add the emoji 🌐 to your pull request title to indicate that it is a translation.

-## 📄 Help sorting out the issues

-ToDo

-## 🎯 Test Pull Requests

-ToDo

-## ✒️ Help with the documentation

-ToDo